ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 To run the test data, change directories to the CAT installation folder and do the following:

-`luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --workers=10 --config=test_data/test.config --work-dir test_install --out-dir test_install --local-scheduler --augustus  --augustus-cgp --augustus-pb > log.txt`
+`luigi --module cat RunCat --hal=test_data/vertebrates.hal --ref-genome=mm10 --workers=10 --config=test_data/test.config --work-dir test_install --out-dir test_install --local-scheduler --augustus  --augustus-cgp --augustus-pb --assembly-hub > log.txt`

 The test should take around 30 minutes to execute.
 You can track progress in the log file.